bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 ### Team and Communication

 - Remote collaboration challenges with a large international team
-- Initial PR process was overly rigid and focused on perfection over progress
+- PR process was overly rigid and focused on perfection over progress.
+The PR process carried the weight of poor communication across the team, reviewers often having zero context.
-- Limited knowledge sharing and cross-team collaboration
+- Narrow knowledge sharing and cross-team collaboration
 - Waterfall-style management created friction with agile development needs
 - Team commitment and ownership could have been stronger
 - Opportunties for training to bring the team up to a baseline set of skills were missed
+- Technical training would have paid huge dividends, and in the long run is always a cheap investment

 ### Architecture Decisions

+- The team struggled to make forest (big things that matter) from trees (small things that don't really matter) decisions.
+The result a fairly dirty hard to maintain codebase, that didn't embrace clean architecture, SOLID principles, etc.
 - Early time investment in technical decisions (linters, formatters, etc.) was possibly excessive
 - Data access layer needed more upfront architectural patterns (Unit of Work, CQRS)
 - Model separation proved valuable (API, business layer, data access layer)